 U.S. Department of Housing and Urban Development (HUD) - Community Planning and Development

-06/25/18 11:59 PM ET
+05/22/19 11:59 PM ET Receipt

 A number of America’s veterans who are low-income and living with disabilities are in need of adaptive housing to help them regain or maintain their independence, are unable to fund significant home repairs, or are burdened by utility costs.
-In partnership with the U.S. Department of Veterans Affairs, HUD intends to use the VHRM pilot to test a new approach to addressing these challenges in accordance with section 1079 of the Carl Levin and Howard P. “Buck” McKeon National Defense Authorization Act for Fiscal Year 2015 (Pub.
+In partnership with the U.S. Department of Veterans Affairs, HUD intends to use the VHRMP to test a new approach to addressing these challenges in accordance with section 1079 of the Carl Levin and Howard P. “Buck” McKeon National Defense Authorization Act for Fiscal Year 2015 (Pub.
 L. 113-291, enacted December 19, 2014).
-The VHRM pilot will award competitive grants to nonprofit organizations that provide nationwide or statewide programs that primarily serve veterans or low-income individuals.
+The VHRMP pilot will award competitive grants to nonprofit organizations that provide nationwide or statewide programs that primarily serve veterans or low-income individuals.
 The grants may be used to modify or rehabilitate eligible veterans’ primary residences or to provide grantees’ affiliates with technical, administrative, and training support in connection with those services.

 GrantWatch ID#: 183737

-HUD expects to make approximately 14 awards from the funds available under this NOFA.
+HUD expects to make approximately 10 awards from the funds available under this NOFA.

 - Minimum Award Amount: $700,000 Per Project Period

 - Maximum Award Amount: $1,000,000 Per Project Period

 Recipients will have 36 months from the date of the executed grant agreement to complete all project activities.
 The project period will include three 12-month budget periods.

-The estimated project start date is September 29, 2018.
-The estimated project end date is September 28, 2021.
+The estimated project start date is September 23, 2019.
+The estimated project end date is September 22, 2022.

-Recipients will be required to provide matching funds and/or in-kind contributions as provided under section 1079(b)(6) of the Program Statute.
+This Program requires cost sharing, matching or leveraging.
+Recipients will be required to provide matching contributions as provided under section 1079(b)(6) of the Program Statute.
 Specifically, each recipient shall contribute towards the housing modification and rehabilitation services provided to eligible veterans an amount equal to not less than 50 percent of the grant award received.
 In order to meet the requirement, recipients may arrange for in-kind contributions.
-Matching funds and in-kind contributions must meet the requirements of 2 CFR 200.306.
+All matching contributions (including matching funds and in-kind contributions) must meet the requirements of 2 CFR 200.306.

-View this opportunity on Grants.gov:
+View this Opportunity on Grants.gov: